penavon/BookPart2/README.md

 ## How to compile the source code:

-Get teh code eighter by downling the xip file or running the following from the command line
+Get the code either by downling the zip file or running the following from the command line

 ```
 git clone https://github.com/penavon/BookPart2.git